ahnobari/LINKS/README.md

 <a href="https://forms.gle/Xx8ZJiZGPjDPVBFu7">Full Dataset Request Form</a>

 ### Dataset Description
 The dataset is provided in 4 files.
-The mechanisms in the "dataset" file, the numerical simulation data for each mechanism in the "simulation_dataset" file and the dataset of the normalized curves in the "noralized_dataset" file, and the curated normalized curves in the "curated_dataset" file.
+The mechanisms in the "dataset" file, the numerical simulation data for each mechanism in the "simulation_dataset" file and the dataset of the normalized curves in the "normalized_dataset" file, and the curated normalized curves in the "curated_dataset" file.

 For more details on the structure of the data and use of our utilty functions see the jupyter notebook in the Dataset folder.